imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

     source_pattern=/2013-11-14_His-YFP\(\{index\}\).czi
     target_pattern=/spim_TL\{timepoint\}_Angle\{angle\}.czi

 The first index is **0**.
 Since we have 3 timepoints with 3 angles, we have 9 timepoints in total.
 Thus the last index is **8**.
 Then we define how the new name will start.
-The first timepoint will be **1** and there are three angles, thus **(1 2 3)**.
-For demonstration we will use padded zeros. **pad\_rename\_czi="2"** means the output will look like this: 01.
-The "source pattern" states how the old .czi are named and the "target\_pattern" defines how the new files will be named.
+The first timepoint will be **1** and there are three angles, thus `(1 2 3)`.
+For demonstration we will use padded zeros. `pad_rename_czi="2"` means the output will look like this: 01.
+The "source pattern" states how the old .czi are named and the `target_pattern` defines how the new files will be named.
 It is important that these patterns are correct.

-For renaming the .czi files we use the **rename-zeiss-files.sh** script:
+For renaming the .czi files we use the `rename-zeiss-files.sh` script:

     #!/bin/bash